Overview

 When working on multiple Python projects that require different packages and libraries, we may run into the issue of needing different versions of packages for each project.
 To avoid upgrading or downgrading versions each time we work on a different project, we can make use of virtual environments.
-The core idea of a virtual environment is to create an isolated environment that has the packages a project needs contained within it, that can be easily “turned on” and “turned off” as needed.
+The core idea of a virtual environment is to create an isolated environment that has the packages a project needs contained within it, that can be easily "turned on" and "turned off" as needed.
+This topic explains how to set up and manage virtual environments using the Python package venvwrapper.

 Advantages of virtual environments